kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 ### VaultPolicy Status

 VaultPolicy `status` shows the status of a Vault Policy.
 It is managed by the KubeVault operator.
-It contains following fields:
+It contains the following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

-- `phase` : Indicates whether the policy successfully applied to Vault or failed.
+- `phase`: Indicates whether the policy successfully applied to Vault or failed.

 - `conditions` : Represent observations of a VaultPolicy.